 Okay.

-Well, in June of 2015, the Office of the UN High Commissioner on Human Rights issued a report entitled Discrimination and Violence Against Individuals Based on their sexual orientation and gender identity.
+Well, in June of 2015, the Office of the UN High Commissioner on Human Rights issued a report entitled Discrimination and Violence Against Individuals Based on Their Sexual Orientation and Gender Identity.

 They found, according to the report, more than 76 countries have laws that criminalize and persecute people that are gay.

-Including, let's see, Saudi Arabia that gave the Clinton Foundation 25 million, Brunei that gave the Clinton Foundation five million, and parts of Nigeria.
+Eight countries give the death penalty if you're gay, including, let's see, Saudi Arabia that gave the Clinton Foundation $25 million, Brunei that gave the Clinton Foundation $5 million, and parts of Nigeria.

-While such a sentence is technically reserved for Muslims, homosexuality is punished punishable by up to seven years in prison for anyone living or visiting Qatar in the Washington Post.
+While such a sentence is technically reserved for Muslims, homosexuality is punishable by up to seven years in prison for anyone living or visiting Qatar in the Washington Post.

 And I can keep going from there.

-Okay, so if you're in the gay and lesbian community and you disagree with me politically that on gay marriage, Sean Hannity has been warning people for years that this is what is happening in these countries that practice sharia.
+Okay, so if you're in the gay and lesbian community and you disagree with me politically that on gay marriage, Sean Hannity has been warning people for years that this is what is happening in these countries that practice Sharia.

 I've been talking at length about a conflict of cultures that countries under Sharia.